CPP/QPP benefits: To Defer or Not to Defer

 Is it worthwhile for a 65-year-old retiree to defer CPP or QPP pension until, say, age 70?
-On the one hand, deferral increases the pension amount per year by 8.4% (up to age 70).
-On the other hand, it means that the retiree will receive fewer pension payments in total.
+If you need the income to cover your basic living expenses, you may not have a choice.
+Otherwise, deferral increases the pension amount per year by 8.4% (up to age 70), although it also means that you will receive fewer pension payments in total.
 Without delving into the complexity of an individual’s financial and tax situations, we provide some guidance based on a simple criterion: Does deferral result in a larger dollar amount in total?

 To put this into context, consider the case of Sam, who lives in B.C..
 Sam turns 65 at the beginning of 2018 and decides to retire.
 If he collects CPP immediately, Sam will receive an annual amount of $8,303 (the average amount for new retirees in 2018).
 If Sam waits until age 70, he will receive an increased amount of $11,790 ($8,303 x 1.084 x 5).
 Once Sam starts to collect CPP, the amount will grow annually with the rate of inflation.
 Without the loss of generality, we will assume that the inflation rate is zero in this article.

 The decision then depends on two factors: Sam’s health and the interest rate (think of it as the expected real rate of return on his investment portfolio).
 In the following table, we show the total amount that Sam will be collecting under different scenarios:

 Consider first the base case of a 0% interest rate and 20 years in retirement.
 If Sam collects CPP immediately after retirement, he will get 20 annual payments of $8,303, or $166,060 in total.
 If Sam waits until he turns 70, he will receive 15 annual payments of $11,790, or $176,850 in total.
 In this scenario, it clearly pays to defer.